 Luckily, we do work out and, seriously, there are SO many good, local workout options!
 The other day I overheard a dude waiting for the L train on Jefferson saying that he had no idea there was a yoga studio in Bushwick.
 Cough cough.
 A yoga studio?
-I wanted to tell him that we have at least six yoga studios that I can think of from the top of my head – Daya, Loom, Good Yoga, Otion Front, Bhati, and Jai.
+I wanted to tell him that we have at least three yoga studios that I can think of from the top of my head – Loom, Otion Front and Bhati.
 (I didn’t end up correcting him but I was very tempted.)

 What’s up with all the Bushwick street art?
 It seems pretty big.

 It doesn’t just seem big; Bushwick street art is actually really huge!
 Empty walls have been alluring the greatest names of street art nationally as well as internationally for several years now.
 (Think Banksy, Shepard Fairey, ROA, as well as really cool locals Veng, NDA, Sexer, Sara Erenthal, and many, many more.)
 But it wasn’t until 2012 that Bushwick-born Joe Ficalora invited street artists to paint murals on the walls of his factory.
 Ever since, Joe has been talking to the neighborhood property owners, securing their consent with painting of murals on their walls, and curating the world’s best street artists to paint them.
 Joe’s curatorial project is called The Bushwick Collective (check out the mini-documentary The NY Times did about him).

 Why is my rent so damn high?